-They are beginning to close in a bit, the telephone rings etc. but I have grown bold, hard etc. & explain that I am leaving in 1⁄2 hour: not sure for where: my "manager" - i.e. Kollek64 - only knows.
-In fact I go to Herzlia to-day: whether for 2 days or 4 depends on hotels: I don't want to impose myself on Wade-Gery65 for more than 2 nights.
-Mr Wolfson's windows versus Chagall.66 love to 64 Theodor ("Teddy") Kollek (1911-2007), mayor of Jerusalem 1965-93, one of IB's closest and most faithful friends in Israel.
+They are beginning to close in a bit, the telephone rings etc. but I have grown bold, hard etc. & explain that I am leaving in $\frac{1}{2}$ hour: not sure for where: my "manager" - i.e. Kollek67 - only knows.
+In fact I go to Herzlia to-day: whether for 2 days or 4 depends on hotels: I don't want to impose myself on Wade-Gery68 for more than 2 nights.
+Mr Wolfson's windows versus Chagall.69 love to Peter, Philip, your mother70 etc. I mean if you are writing to Crans.71 I dare not write there direct, but may. love, Isaiah

+67 Theodor ("Teddy") Kollek (1911-2007), mayor of Jerusalem 1965-93, one of IB's closest and most faithful friends in Israel.
 A 626-7.
-65 Robert Lucian Wade-Gery (1929-2015), diplomat; First Secretary, Tel Aviv 1961-4; Fellow, All Souls 1951-73.
-66 Sir Isaac Wolfson (1897-1991), baronet 1962, businesman and philanthropist, later (1966) eponymous benefactor of Wolfson College, Oxford.
+68 Robert Lucian Wade-Gery (1929-2015), diplomat; First Secretary, Tel Aviv 1961-4; Fellow, All Souls 1951-73.
+69 Sir Isaac Wolfson (1897-1991), baronet 1962, businesman and philanthropist, later (1966) eponymous benefactor of Wolfson College, Oxford.
 Marc Chagall (1887-1985), Russian-born French Jewish artist.
-Chagall's 12 stained- Peter, Philip, your mother67 etc. I mean if you are writing to Crans.68 I dare not write there direct, but may. love, Isaiah TO ALINE BERLIN Tuesday.
-3 December 1963 [manuscript postcard] [Huntington-Sheraton Hotel, Pasadena] There is a distinct resemblance to Accadia.
-69 Not my form of life: it is hell being in P. & not in Los A: everything is an hour away: & I may, in despair, see Rowse: 70 but I think not.
-I am rather tired: to fly from 11 a.m. - To travel from 9·30 a.m.
-G.M.T. until 10 p.m.
-Los A. time - is not a pleasure.
-The N. pole is only 12 hours.
-I am v. grateful for your telegram: will Peter suffer from paranoia?
-Yes, of course.
-Your mother was charming. glass windows depicting the 12 tribes of Israel (photo above) were installed in the synagogue on the Ein Karem campus of the Hadassah Medical Center, Jerusalem, in 1962.
+Chagall's 12 stainedglass windows depicting the 12 tribes of Israel (photo above) were installed in the synagogue on the Ein Karem campus of the Hadassah Medical Center, Jerusalem, in 1962.
 'Mr Wolfson's windows' are those by David Hillman (Wolfson's childhood contemporary in Glasgow) in Jerusalem's Renanim synagogue, which were sponsored by Wolfson.
-IB seems to mean that Herzliya is a poor substitute for the King David Hotel as a place to stay. - 67 Yvonne de Gunzbourg (1882-1962) née Deutsch de la Meurthe. - 68 Swiss ski-resort where Hans Halban lived at the time. - 69 The Accadia (now Dan Accadia) hotel in Herzliya. - 70 (Alfred) Leslie Rowse (1903-97), Cornish-born historian and poet; fellow, All Souls, 1925-74; Rowse felt rejected when he failed to be elected Warden of All Souls 1952, and became convinced that his colleagues there, and in the University at large, were determined to underrate his achievements, which for him included identifying the 'Dark Lady' of Shakespeare's later sonnets, a claim that 'became emblematic of the failings exhibited in the later stages of his career as a whole a high handed way with the evidence, disdain for the work of other scholars, vituperative responses to criticism, unshakeable belief in his own genius' (Stefan Collini, 'Look Back in Pique', TLS, 23 May 2003, 3).
-In one anecdote he asks a fellow diner in All Souls 'Do you know Tudor Cornwall [Rowse's 1941 book]?'; the diner indicates his neighbour: 'Do you know Stuart Hampshire?'
-Isaiah a film in the TWA: hell. & very funny Λ юбовь71 is v. exhausting.
+IB seems to mean that Herzliya is a poor substitute for the King David Hotel as a place to stay.
+70 Yvonne de Gunzbourg (1882-1962) née Deutsch de la Meurthe.

+71 Swiss ski-resort where Hans Halban lived at the time.
-TO ALINE BERLIN IN PARAGGI

-Monday [29 July 1963?; manuscript postcard]

-Hotel Sharon, Herzlia Israel Aspettare Arrivata72

-To say that all is peaceful & quiet here - that one can get people on the telephone - then my aunt never tries to reach me - that the Propes73-Kollek-complex works with lightning efficiency - wd be inaccurate.
+TO ALINE BERLIN IN PARAGGI Monday [29 July 1963?; manuscript postcard] Hotel Sharon, Herzlia Israel Aspettare Arrivata72 To say that all is peaceful & quiet here - that one can get people on the telephone - then my aunt never tries to reach me - that the Propes73-Kollek-complex works with lightning efficiency - wd be inaccurate.
 Still I am sitting in the swimming pool in the sun, covered with shallow water while writing this.
 Undivorced French Goy ladies wander arm in arm with handsome mixed up Israelis.
-Much emotional tension.

-love

-Isaiah

-I miss you terribly.
+Much emotional tension. love Isaiah I miss you terribly.
 But am glad you're not here.